patroashish/InsightClient/README.md

 		// Call the method after the end of the download.
 		InsightLib.downloadEnded(downloadId);

-Along with the Insight client code, this repository contains a trivial application code (DummyApp.java) to explain how to use insight within your application.
+Along with the Insight client code, this repository contains a trivial main activity class (InsightLibTester.java) to explain how to use Insight within your application.